Edictum

 Path: scenarios/pharma/ | Framework: LangChain + LangGraph | Compliance: HIPAA, 21 CFR 11, ICH-E6

-A clinical-trial agent governed by 7 contracts across access control, change control, and data protection.
+A clinical-trial agent bounded by 7 rulesets across access control, change control, and data protection.

 restrict-patient-datapreRole-based access: only pharmacovigilance, clinical_data_manager, and medical_monitor roles can query clinical datasets